austinmama/vsrx/vsrx-basics.md

 ## Creating system users

-By default, the IBM Cloud Juniper vSRX is configured with SSH access for the username `customer-admin`.
+By default, the IBM Cloud Juniper vSRX is configured with SSH access for the username `admin`.
 Additional users can be added with their own set of priorities.
 For example:

 ```
 set system login user ops class operator authentication encrypted-password <CYPHER>